-Subject line – I try to use a clear subject line.
+Subject line – Use a clear subject line.
 Include a requested action and response timeline.

-Signature block – I suggest a reasonable signature block (informational).
+Signature block – Create a reasonable signature block (informational).
 Basic contact info.
 Pictures slow down email.

 Confidentiality - Email is never confidential, act accordingly.

 BCC – I consider bcc sneaky.
-I don’t bcc unless I tell someone they are being bcc’d to save them from staying in the email string.
+Avoid bcc unless you tell someone they are being bcc’d to save them from staying in the email string.

-Brevity – Please keep emails brief – I try to use bullet points.
+Brevity – Keep emails brief – try to use bullet points.

 Forwarding – Don’t forward more than is necessary.
 Add context to forwards and be clear on your expectations.